-Your most exciting finds will probably come from organizations that steward your local history.
-A wide range of organizations undertake this work.
+It's likely that your most exciting finds will come from organizations that steward your local history.
+There is a wide range of organizations that undertake this work.
 Local history organizations (LHOs) come in all shapes and sizes, and each one you interact with will be unique.
 Begin by establishing relationships with a contact person at each organization.
-Many LHOs will be delighted to work with you on student projects.
+In most cases, LHOs will be delighted to work with you on student projects.
 Make an initial contact call or visit to meet staff or lead volunteers, describe your project, and ask what they have in their collection.
 Most LHOs need time to find and organize materials in their collections for you to see and might have special requirements for getting things out of storage or arranging visits.
 Starting a good relationship early will pay off by increasing the richness of the resources available to students.